emily1618/Data-Portfolio/CHEATSHEET/README.md

 ON table1.account_id = table2.id;
 ```

-Coalesce with an anther id
+Coalesce with an another id
 ```
 SELECT COALESCE(o.id, a.id) filled_id, a.name, a.website, a.lat, a.long, a.primary_poc, a.sales_rep_id, o.*
 FROM accounts a